salter14/recipes/cinnamon_buns.md

 ## April 2022
 https://simplyhomecooked.com/homemade-cinnamon-rolls/

 Mix milk @ 105 degrees with yeast and sugar.
 Let sit 10 minutes.
 Add milk mixture to the other ingredients and mix about 10 minutes into dough ball.
 Shape into ball and place in greased bowl to rise for about an hour.
+Bake at 350 degrees Fahrenheit for 20-25 minutes or until lightly browned.

 Notes: Dough was very wet, so kneaded in some additional flour on the bench.
 Maybe skip the vanilla next time?